RamezIssac/django-erp-framework/docs/source/usage/tutorial_4.rst

         view_template = 'sales/admin/client_view.html'

-And in `templates/sales/admin/client_view.html` let's use the same code we used in the home page, and check the results.
+And in `sales/admin/client_view.html` let's reuse the exact same code we used in the home page, and check the results.

 Sure enough, the chart the the table should be displayed, but there is a small problem.

-In this page, we're not interested in all the clients data, we're only interested in *one client*.
+In this page, we're not interested in *all* the clients data, we're only interested in *one client*.

 To add apply this information, we only need to add ``data-extra-params`` to the ``data-report-widget`` html element with the active client id.